What is Placement

 Placement helps students and their advisors choose the right courses to successfully achieve their academic goals.

 The results of these tests are important.
 Math and English tests determine appropriate course placements - whether you can start taking college-level courses, or if it is necessary to take developmental courses.
-You cannot fail these tests.
+A student does not pass or fail a placement test.
+You will get a placement level score.
 English test results are valid for three years and math test results are valid for two years.

 Which tests do you need to take?